 Your absolute first step will be getting a domain name (an address for your site) and a hosting account (a server where your website will live) with WordPress installed on that server.
 If you want exact details & screenshots on this process –> pause and read & follow my guide to setting up WordPress from scratch here.

 Your choice of domain name provider doesn’t matter directly as much as hosting.
 I like to keep domain & hosting separate if only for costs & flexibility.
-As mentioned in the setup guide, I’m a fan of NameCheap for clean dashboard and better long-term pricing (see their plans here).
-I wrote a long review of them and GoDaddy here.
+As mentioned in the setup guide, I’m a fan of Namecheap for clean dashboard and better long-term pricing (see their plans here).
+I wrote a long review of Namecheap and GoDaddy here.

 Social networking sites are going usually start off small resource-wise, but can quickly grow to have a large database with heavy PHP memory and storage requirements.

 To start off, a well-provided for shared linux-based hosting account will do fine for a while.
 The ones I recommend in the setup guide are all solid because they all provide more then 256M of memory (something not featured by many hosting companies) and provide unlimited storage.
 In the setup guide, I recommend the following hosting plans to start off a WordPress + BuddyPress site: